chhuang-one/sqxclib/README.md

 use C functions to create MySQL database instance

-MySQL, PostgreSQL must specify host, port, and authentication...etc in their SqdbConfig.
+MySQL, PostgreSQL must specify host, port, and authentication, etc. in their SqdbConfig.

 ```c
 	// database configuration